 Master of Arts in Management

-The Master of Arts in Management is designed to prepare current and future general managers, HR practitioners, Health Care Administrators, Communication Specialists, Conflict Resolution Specialists, and Public Relations Specialists for rewarding careers.
+The Master of Arts in Management is designed to prepare current and future general managers, HR professionals, and Healthcare Administrators for rewarding careers.
 Graduates with an MA in Management credential will be strong decision-makers, qualified leaders, and equipped business professionals who have a deep understanding and practical skills to be effective and impactful business leaders.

 MA IN MANAGEMENT ADMISSIONS